electric-sql/electric/docs/usage/installation/client.md

 By default this will connect to the [sync service](./service.md) on `http://localhost:5133` and output generated files to a `./src/generated/client` folder.

-See <DocPageLink path="api/generator" /> for the command-line options.
+See <DocPageLink path="api/cli#generate" /> for the command-line options.

 ### Outputs

-The generator script outputs a database schema, type-safe database client and bundled SQL migrations.
+The generator command outputs a database schema, type-safe database client and bundled SQL migrations.
 See <DocPageLink path="usage/data-access/client" /> for details on how to import and use these when instantiating a database client.

 ### Pre-build script